-The transmission schedule is ~~summarised~~ summarized in ~~the~~ Table 2.1 below.
+The transmission schedule is summarized in Table 2.1.

 In this context, "fixed" refers to a repetition period which may vary within the tolerances allocated, and that no deliberate randomization within this range is required.

 Table 2.1: Transmission Schedule